Container Gardening Tips

-One of the ways my family strives to be more self-reliant is growing our own food.
+One of the ways my family strives to be more self-reliant is by growing our own food.
 I try to grow as much as I can in our small space.
 I especially like to grow my own fruit and when I left Oregon I thought I was leaving blueberry bushes behind.

 What are chill hours?
-Each fruit, nut or berry has a range of chill hours needed for setting fruit.
+Each fruit, nut, or berry has a range of chill hours needed for setting fruit.
 Basically, they need to be cold for a certain amount of time.

-The lower the number of chill hours, the better the selection performs in warm weather areas such as the lower, coastal and tropical south.
+The lower the number of chill hours, the better the selection performs in warm weather areas such as the lower, coastal, and tropical south.

 Usually in the south, people grow rabbiteye blueberries and these only need 350-700 chill hours to set fruit.
 My new Bountiful Blue® Blueberry needs much less than that!